(1) Questions about presenting to groups

 I may have to miss some days

-This is unlikely to be a problem.
+This is unlikely to be a problem as we can arrange for you to make up the learning credits on one of our other training programmes.
 Check the certification page.
 Or contact us to talk about it.

 Can I pay for the course through extended payments?